TITLE 8 SOCIAL SERVICES

 8.8.3.10 COMPLIANCE:

-A. Compliance with these regulations is a condition of licensure, registration, certification or renewal, or continuation of same or participation in any other program or contract within the scope of these regulations.
+A. Compliance with these rules is a condition of licensure, registration, certification or renewal, or continuation of same or participation in any other program or contract within the scope of these rules.

 B. The licensee is required to:

-(3) Verify the employment history of any prospective direct provider of care by contacting references and prior employers/agencies to elicit information regarding the reason for leaving prior employment or service; the verification shall be documented and available for review by the licensing authority; EXCEPTION: verification of employment history is not required for registered home providers or child care homes licensed for six or fewer children.
+(2) verify the employment history of any prospective direct care provider by contacting references and prior employers/agencies to elicit information regarding the reason for leaving prior employment or service; the verification shall be documented and available for review by the licensing authority;

-(5) provide such other information BCU staff determines to be necessary; and
+(3) provide such other information BCU employees determine to be necessary; and

-(6) maintain documentation of all applications, correspondence and eligibility relating to the background checks required; in the event that the licensee does not have a copy of an applicant’s eligibility documentation and upon receipt of a written request for a copy, the BCU may issue duplicate eligibility documentation to the original licensee provided that the request for duplicate eligibility documentation is made within one year of the applicant’s eligibility date.
+(4) maintain documentation of all applications, correspondences, and eligibility relating to the required background checks; in the event that the licensee does not have a copy of an applicant’s eligibility documentation and upon receipt of a written request for a copy, the BCU may issue duplicate eligibility documentation to the original licensee provided that the request for duplicate eligibility documentation is made within one year of the applicant’s eligibility date.

 C. If there is a need for any further information from an applicant at any stage of the process, the BCU shall request the information in writing from the applicant.
-If the BCU does not receive the requested information within fifteen calendar days of the date of the request, the BCU shall deny the application and send a notice of background check denial.
+If the BCU does not receive the requested information within 15 calendar days of the date of the request, the BCU shall deny the application and send a notice of background check denial for failure to respond.

 D. Any person who knowingly makes a materially false statement in connection with these requirements will be denied eligibility.